Michael Morrissey (writer): Literary career

+Michael Morrissey's blog also includes a number of essays, including: Android kill for me!, Hitler, Lorde, The greatest inventions of the last 2000 years and Forgotten silver).
+His essays also include a study of Wystan Curnow's art writings, an article on artist Jacqueline Fahey, and tributes to other writers and comments on cultural matters.

 A short film by Costa Botes of one of Morrissey's stories, Stalin's Sickle, won the Grand Jury Prize at the Clermont-Ferrand Short Film Festival, in France, in 1988.